MatisseBE/LARA-Configurator/README.md

 # LARA-Configurator
-Creates vLARA configuration for use on VATSIM.
+Creates vLARA configuration file for use on VATSIM.

 # Walkthrough
 ## Set variables